Ducab Group signs MoU with Somagec Group marking its entry in Angola

 PHOTO

-Dubai, UAE – Ducab Group, one of the biggest end-to-end energy solutions providers and manufacturing firms in the United Arab Emirates, has signed a Memorandum of Understanding (MoU) with leading Moroccan engineering firm Somagec Group to develop power, transmission systems, and electrification in Angola.
+Ducab Group, one of the biggest end-to-end energy solutions providers and manufacturing firms in the UAE, has signed a Memorandum of Understanding (MoU) with leading Moroccan engineering firm Somagec Group to develop power, transmission systems, and electrification in Angola.

 The MoU marks Ducab’s first supply into Angola, underlining the company’s commitment to continuously expanding its footprint and powering global progress.
-The Group already supplies its advanced, ‘Made in the UAE’ products to 15 countries in Africa, which means over a quarter (27%) of Ducab Group’s international activity is directed towards the African continent.
+The Group already supplies its advanced “Made in the UAE” products to 15 countries in Africa, which means over a quarter (27 percent) of Ducab Group’s international activity is directed towards the African continent.

 “We are eager to contribute to Angola’s growth after signing this MoU with Somagec Group, supplying advanced energy and cabling solutions that meet the highest industry standards, and expanding our footprint in the African continent, which accounts for more than a quarter of our operations,” Mellagui concluded.